 The rest of the beach in summer is more covered with tourists, the further more westerly end in front of the golf course has a reputation.
 It is one of the more well known hot spots for catching Sea Bream.
 There is more than enough parking too.
 I haven’t personally fished that end yet but its on the cards.

-Have a go around the Harbour entrance to with the LRF gear for a chance of Bass, there are also Mullet in the harbour.
+Have a go around the Harbour entrance too with the LRF gear for a chance of Bass, there are also Mullet in the harbour which can take a bit of patience.